syncfusion/ej2-vue-docs/src/calendars/timepicker/time-masking.md

 # Enable the Masked Input

-The TimePicker has built-in support to masking the time value, when `enableMask` property set as `true`.

-To use mask support, inject the MaskedDateTime module in the TimePicker.
+TimePicker has `enableMask` property that provides the option to enable the built-in date masking support.
+Also, you must inject the MaskedDateTime module to enable the masking support.

 {% tab template="timepicker/mask-module", isDefaultActive = "true", sourceFiles="app/**/*.ts" %}